Overview

 What carried forward

-The guardrail rubric, the solution library, and the worktree protocol — and the successor product wrote its launch gates in advance precisely because this one validated late.
+The guardrail rubric, the solution library, and the worktree protocol.
+And the successor product wrote its launch gates in advance precisely because this one validated late.

 Posts from this project